watermelonisred/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `SocTAssist` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Mark assignment completion**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+1. User requests to mark an assignment status for a student using their NUSNET ID.
-4. AddressBook deletes the person
+2. Homework Tracker locates the student record.
+3. Homework Tracker verifies the assignment ID.
+4. Homework Tracker updates the assignment status (complete / incomplete / late).
+5. Homework Tracker shows a confirmation message.

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The student with the given NUSNET ID does not exist.
+    * 2a1.
+Homework Tracker shows error message: `Student not found`.
     Use case ends.

 * 3a.
-The given index is invalid.
+The given assignment ID is invalid (not between 0–2).
     * 3a1.
-AddressBook shows an error message.
+Homework Tracker shows error message: `Assignment not found`.
+    Use case ends.

+* 4a.
+The given status is invalid (not one of complete / incomplete / late).
+    * 4a1.
+Homework Tracker shows error message: `Please enter complete/incomplete/late only`.
+    Use case ends.

+* 4b.
+The student already has a status recorded for this assignment.
+    * 4b1.
+Homework Tracker updates the record with the new status (last write wins).
-      Use case resumes at step 2.
+    Use case resumes at step 5.

-*{More to be added}*

 ### Non-Functional Requirements